kujalk/AI-Powered-CV-Enhancer/readme.md

 # CV Enhancer

-A smart application that optimizes your CV/resume to match job descriptions by leveraging AI to identify and incorporate relevant keywords and skills, increasing your chances of getting through Applicant Tracking Systems (ATS) and securing interviews.
+A smart application that optimizes your CV/resume to match job descriptions by leveraging AI to identify and incorporate relevant keywords and skills.

 ## 🚀 Features